sogno-platform/dpsim/CONTRIBUTING.md

 - **Formatting**: clang-format 17 for C++, black for Python, markdownlint for Markdown; all enforced by pre-commit.
 - **SPDX headers**: new files must include a license header (see [guidelines](https://dpsim.fein-aachen.org/docs/development/guidelines/)).
 - **No `std::cout` in C++**: use `SPDLOG_LOGGER_*` macros.
+- **No saved notebook outputs**: strip outputs from `.ipynb` files before committing; pre-commit and CI both enforce this.
 - **Contributions in forks only**: do not push feature branches to the main repository.

 ## License